SAP/spartacus-docs/_pages/fsa/fsa-spartacus-roadmap.md

 title: FSA Spartacus Roadmap
 ---

-This document describes what what is planned for FSA Spartacus for Q2 2021 and later.
+This document describes what is planned for FSA Spartacus for Q2 2021 and later.

 Contents: